craigwatson/bitcoind-status/README.md

 This is a small PHP application designed to display status and information from the Bitcoin node daemon.

+## Licencing

+This application is licenced under the terms of the [Apache Licence v2.0](http://www.apache.org/licenses/LICENSE-2.0), and the [EasyBitcoin library](https://github.com/aceat64/EasyBitcoin-PHP] is reproduced under the terms of the (MIT licence)[http://opensource.org/licenses/MIT).

 ## Requirements

 To run the application, you will need: